firetending/legendary-dollop/frontend/README.md

+## Manual method:
+cd frontend

+To install all dependencies:
+    npm install

+To serve the frontend:
+    npm start

+To stop the server:
+    ctrl+c

 ## All frontend documentation goes here:
 To create this project:
 npx create-react-app web-app --template typescript

-To start the front-end app do: npm start
+To set up the frontend for development go to the gradle tab >> npm and double-click npmInstallProjectDependencies

-To set up the frontend, go to the gradle tab >> Tasks >> other and double-click processResources
+To build the frontend for production go to the gradle tab >> Tasks >> other and double-click copyFrontEndToBuild
+(This task still does not work properly)

+To run the frontend you can go to the gradle tab >> npm and double-click npmStart
+Or in terminal go to frontend and run: npm start

+Before we set up the project or build the project for production we need to remove the following:
+    nodejs
+    node-modules
+    npm
+    build
+    package-lock.json